Edmund Cotterill: Career at Garrard

 A silver ewer or race cup by Garrards of Haysmarket.
 Edmund Cotterill designer.

 Legacy

 In 1840, Prince Albert employed Cotterill to make a model of his greyhound Eos, which was later used as a centerpiece produced in 1842/3 and exhibited at the Annual Exhibition of British Manufacturies, now in the Victoria & Albert Museum.

-Cotterill's legacy continues to live on through his work, which is highly sought after by collectors and art enthusiasts.
-Cotterill was a master of modeling figures and animals, and his intricate sculptural groups made him a significant figure in the world of British sculpture.
+Cotterill's legacy continues to live on through his work, which is sought after by collectors and art enthusiasts.
+Due to his mastery of modeling figures and animals and his intricate sculptural groups, Cotterill is considered a significant figure in the world of British sculpture.